aertslab/CREsted/docs/models/BICCN/borzoi_biccn.rst

 The model is a CNN multiclass regression model using the :func:`~crested.tl.zoo.borzoi` architecture, with an added dense layer after the final embedding layer to predict peak heights over cell types.

 Details of the data and the model can be found in the original publication.
+The training data can be downloaded with `crested.get_dataset('mouse_cortex_bigwig_cut_sites')`.

 -------------------

 .. admonition:: Citation

    Kempynck, N., De Winter, S., et al. CREsted: modeling genomic and synthetic cell type-specific enhancers across tissues and species. bioRxiv (2025). https://doi.org/10.1101/2025.04.02.646812

+.. admonition:: Data source

+   Zemke, N.R., Armand, E.J., et al. Conserved and divergent gene regulatory programs of the mammalian neocortex.
+Nature (2023). https://doi.org/10.1038/s41586-023-06819-6

 Usage
 -------------------